cube3power/atsd/rule-engine/functions-web-query.md

 The configuration object `c` may contain the following fields:

 * `contentType` - Content type of the request.
-Default contentType is `application/json`.
+Default content type is `application/json`.
 * `content` - request body text.
 Either `content` or `params` may be specified.
 * `headers` - Map of request headers keys and values, or a collection of header entries separated by `:`.
-* `params` - Map of request parameters serialized to text payload depending on the `contentType`.
+* `params` - Map of request parameters serialized to text payload depending on the content type`.
 * `ignoreSsl` - Boolean field that controls SSL certificate validation.
 Default is `true`.

 The `params` map is serialized as a JSON document if content type is `application/json`.
 Otherwise it is converted to URL-encoded form format.